-This rule applies to boilers, steam generators, and process heaters that are greater than 2 million Btu per hour and less than 5 million Btu per hour rated heat input capacity used in any industrial, institutional, or commercial operation with the exception of any RECLAIM facility as defined in Rule 1100 - Implementation Schedule for NOx Facilities, as being subject to an industry-specific category RECLAIM facilities (NOx emissions only).
+This rule applies to boilers, steam generators, and process heaters that are greater than 2 million Btu per hour and less than 5 million Btu per hour rated heat input capacity used in any industrial, institutional, or commercial operation with the exception of any RECLAIM or former RECLAIM facility that is in an industry-specific category specified in Rule 1100 - Implementation Schedule for NOx Facilities.
+RECLAIM facilities (NOx emissions only).